 Statement from the CARY Founder and Executive Director Emeritus; February 10, 2018

-The Columbine Colorado school killings in April 1999 sealed my decision to commit to startup of CARY.
-In planning for the CARY organization, I envisioned five key principles: first to focus on the most high risk youth who were routinely found in the school disciplinary system; second to utilize program interventions that were “evidence based” with former evaluation demonstrating positive returns; third to attract top notch staff personnel with some experience and graduate training in human services; forth to consistently measure and evaluate program outcomes with credible researchers, and finally to conduct public education to teach the general citizenry of the value of prevention and early intervention with at-risk youth.
+The Columbine Colorado school killings in April 1999 sealed my decision to commit to the startup of CARY.
+In planning for the CARY organization, I envisioned five key principles: first to focus on the most high-risk youth who were routinely found in the school disciplinary system; second to utilize program interventions that were “evidence-based” with former evaluation demonstrating positive returns; third to attract top-notch staff personnel with some experience and graduate training in human services; forth to consistently measure and evaluate program outcomes with credible researchers, and finally to conduct public education to teach the general citizenry of the value of prevention and early intervention with at-risk youth.
 I’m pleased to report adherence to each of those five principles throughout my 16 years.

-CARY’s development seemed slow, but it was very progressive process.
-Preliminary funding from the Capitol Area United Way and the RGK Foundation provided support to hire one staff at the AISD Alternative Learning Center in 2000; a subsequent $250,000 grant from the US Bureau of Justice Assistance funded four CARY staff positons at four AISD schools.
+CARY’s development seemed slow, but it was a very progressive process.
+Preliminary funding from the Capital Area United Way and the RGK Foundation provided support to hire one staff at the AISD Alternative Learning Center in 2000; a subsequent $250,000 grant from the US Bureau of Justice Assistance funded four CARY staff positons at four AISD schools.
 Additional Department of Education grants started programs at Luling, Georgetown and Lockhart School Districts.
-From 2005 through 2010 continued growth and expansion to four additional schools was provided through contracts with the City of Austin and Travis County with additional support coming from Glimmer of Hope Foundation, Hogg Foundation, Meadows Foundation and Trull Foundation.
-From 2011 through 2015 CARY continued to grow and expand with federal juvenile Justice and Delinquency Prevention grant funds.
+From 2005 through 2010 continued growth and expansion to four additional schools were provided through contracts with the City of Austin and Travis County with additional support coming from Glimmer of Hope Foundation, Hogg Foundation, Meadows Foundation, and Trull Foundation.
+From 2011 through 2015 CARY continued to grow and expand with federal Juvenile Justice and Delinquency Prevention grant funds.

-As I complete my 50 year working career in juvenile justice, correction and youth services, with a continuing emphasis on delinquency, youth violence and crime prevention, I feel that my most important achievement has been establishment of CARY, which has been a very rewarding job.
-I feel CARY represents a national model for cost effective and efficient delinquency, youth violence and crime prevention initiatives targeted to at- risk youth in our school disciplinary systems.
+As I complete my 50-year working career in juvenile justice, correction and youth services, with a continuing emphasis on delinquency, youth violence, and crime prevention, I feel that my most important achievement has been the establishment of CARY, which has been a very rewarding job.
+I feel CARY represents a national model for cost-effective and efficient delinquency, youth violence and crime prevention initiatives targeted to at-risk youth in our school disciplinary systems.
 I am also pleased to pass the baton on to Shana Fox who shares my passion for CARY’s mission, and who will do a superb job at maintaining stability and managing future growth for the organization.

 As now the executive director emeritus, I recommend to the CARY board that three goals be pursued through the years ahead.
 Those include:

-- Vigorously continue to maintain a solid data base and competent evaluation of outcomes, to demonstrate to the federal Office of Juvenile Justice and Delinquency Prevention that the CARY model is indeed “evidence based” and worthy of nationwide replication.
+- Vigorously continue to maintain a solid database and competent evaluation of outcomes, to demonstrate to the federal Office of Juvenile Justice and Delinquency Prevention that the CARY model is true “evidence-based” and worthy of nationwide replication.

 I stand ready to assist in advocating for CARY initiatives for troubled youth, and I look forward to the agency’s 20 year anniversary in 2019.